amrtechguy/My-Clinic/README.md

 - `24. exit`: to logout of the program.

 ## The project structure
-- `/include/`: this is for the project header files.
+- `include/`: this is for the project header files.

-- `/src/`: this is for the project source files.
+- `src/`: this is for the project source files.

-## Required libraries
+## Dependencies
-- `sqlite3`: download the amalgamation version here: [sqlite-amalgamation-3380200.zip](https://www.sqlite.org/2022/sqlite-amalgamation-3380200.zip).
+- `sqlite3`: download the amalgamation version from here: [sqlite-amalgamation-3380200.zip](https://www.sqlite.org/2022/sqlite-amalgamation-3380200.zip).
 After downloading the file and unzipping it, get the header file *"sqlite3.h"* and add it to the directory *"include/"*, then get the source file *"sqlite3.c"* and add it to the directory *"src/"*.

 ## Environment where tested
 - `IDE`: Visual Studio 2019.